SparkysWidgets/MCP3221-Library/README.md

 ##### Note: This can be used with any AVR/Arduino that needs to interface with hardware that is based on an MCP3221

 Originally written as a simple interface this driver has been extended with a couple simple averaging methods, and makes taking readings very easy.
+This class is extended by the MiniLib class which uses this and a few other interfaces extensively!

 Class Info
 -------------------------